Linux Commands - Overview and Examples

 On this page

 The command line is one of the most powerful features of Linux.
 There exists a sea of Linux command line tools, allowing you to do almost everything you can think of doing on your Linux PC.
-However, this usually creates a problem: with so many commands available to use, you don't know where and how to start learning them, especially when you are beginner.
+However, this usually creates a problem: with so many commands available to use, you don't know where and how to start learning them, especially when you are a beginner.

 The adduser and addgroup commands lets you add a new user and group to a system, respectively.
 Here's an example for adduser: